henrikbjorn/GravatarBundle/README.markdown

   1. Add this bundle to your project as Git submodules:

-          $ git submodule add git://github.com/ornicar/GravatarBundle.git src/Bundle/GravatarBundle
+          $ git submodule add git://github.com/ornicar/GravatarBundle.git vendor/bundles/Ornicar/GravatarBundle

+  2. Add the Ornicar namespace to your autoloader

+          // app/autoload.php

+          $loader->registerNamespaces(array(
+             'Ornicar' => __DIR__.'/../vendor/bundles',
+             // your other namespaces
+          );

-  2. Add this bundle to your application's kernel:
+  3. Add this bundle to your application's kernel:

           // application/ApplicationKernel.php
           public function registerBundles()
           {
               return array(
                   // ...
-                  new Bundle\GravatarBundle\GravatarBundle(),
+                  new Ornicar\GravatarBundle\OrnicarGravatarBundle(),
                   // ...
               );
           }

-  3. Configure the `gravatar` service, templating helper and Twig extension in your config:
+  4. Configure the `gravatar` service, templating helper and Twig extension in your config:

           # application/config/config.yml
-          gravatar: ~
+          ornicar_gravatar: ~

-  4. If you always have some default for your gravatars such as size, rating or default it can be configured in your config
+  5. If you always have some default for your gravatars such as size, rating or default it can be configured in your config

          # application/config/config.yml
-         gravatar:
+         ornicar_gravatar:
             rating: g
             size: 80
             default: mm